 - 7. Two types of cash-flow projections should be made, one under business-as-usual assumptions for day-to-day liquidity management purposes, and one under stressed conditions, following various stressed scenarios for liquidity risk management purposes.
 The application of stress scenarios should be based on the business-as-usual projections.
 All expected flows in all lines and for all maturity buckets should then be revised according to the assumptions made under the stress scenarios.
 The number of scenarios, their granularity in terms of the business, and the positions/sources should adequately reflect the level of complexity, the business model, and the size of the individual institution. - 8.
-All three types of flows should be subjected to stressed assumptions concerning the inflows, outflows, and the counterbalancing capacity according to the relevant scenarios.
-The insights gained from this exercise should be instrumental in developing the liquidity risk management approach, including the institution's liquidity risk tolerance, funding strategy, and contingency funding plans.
-The institution should, as a result, plan its liquidity generation capability, its liquidity holdings, its business strategy, and its funding approach according to its risk tolerance.
+All three types of flows should be subjected to stress assumptions concerning the inflows, outflows, and the counterbalancing capacity according to the relevant scenarios.
+The insights gained from this exercise should be instrumental in developing the liquidity risk approach, including the institution's liquidity management risk tolerance, funding strategy, and contingency funding plans. institution should, as a result, plan its liquidity generation capability, its week, 5.0. will remain 0 for all other maturity bucketts [non-cumulated].